 The joy of the day was evident on everyone’s face, and it was a common thread running through everyone I spoke to.
 Ife Asabi, another Black Farmers Collective staff member, summarized it best: “Today’s been a blessing, a pleasure.
 I love seeing so many Black and Brown faces in this space all at once, and just centering themselves around nature, community, and love.”

 The blessing, the pleasure, of Black Earth Day is something that both Nirae Petty and Hannah Wilson hope people will come back and experience next year when they organize the event for the third time.
 After all, if there’s one thing Petty hoped people took away from this year’s event, it can be summarized in three simple words: “joy in nature.”

-This article is funded in part by an Environmental Justice Fund (EJ Fund) grant through the City of Seattle’s Office of Sustainability & Environment (OSE).
+This Project is funded in part by the City of Seattle’s Environmental Justice Fund.